North Chicago Community High School: History

-The North Chicago Community High School, commonly called NCCHS the school's attendees, was established in 1954.
+North Chicago Community High School (NCCHS) was established in 1954.
 Before this facility was erected, high school students had to attend the Waukegan High School in the neighboring city of Waukegan, Illinois.
-The current North Chicago High School is a 22000 sqft facility with a 750-seat auditorium, library, fine arts facilities, 450-seat cafeteria, two gyms, and a chemistry lab built in 1997.
+Currently North Chicago Community High School is a 22000 sqft facility with a 750-seat auditorium, library, fine arts facilities, 450-seat cafeteria, two gyms, and a chemistry lab built in 1997.
 The high school serves approximately 754 students in the North Chicago and Great Lakes area.

 Academics

-North Chicago High School has h a number of Advanced Placement (AP) and Honors courses available to students.
-The school also has three guidance counselors as well as a university and college counselor available to students.
+North Chicago Community High School has a number of Advanced Placement (AP) and Honors courses available to students.
+The school also has four guidance counselors as well as a university and college counselor available to students.
 The school is also a member of the Lake County High Schools Tech Campus at the College of Lake County (CLC), which offers career-based college level training to aspiring high school students, while also broadening their exposure to other students and internship opportunities in Lake County, Illinois.
 This program has been praised for its academic viability and because students have the opportunity to earn three credits (toward both high school and college) for one class during a two-hour period during their school day.

-Various colleges, such as Northwestern University and Robert Morris University make regular visits to North Chicago to attract college-bound students.
+Various colleges, such as Northwestern University and Robert Morris University, make regular visits to North Chicago to attract college-bound students.
 The school is also home to the North Chicago branch of the I Have a Dream Foundation, which recruits a special group of high achieving students from the grade school level and moves on with them through high school, helping them to complete difficult school work, make important college decisions, and plan their future.
-The average class size is 14.6, with the number of enrolled students in 2010 was recorded at 916.
+The average class size is 14.6, with the number of enrolled students in 2010 recorded at 916.
 Culture improvements include, implementation of a new student advisory board and volunteer service requirements for graduation.

 North Chicago hosted a series of restructuring meetings, community members working together to implement effective positive changes.

 Recently there has been a turnover of principals and a tightening of school rules and policies as mandated by the District 187 Board of Education and the state of Illinois.